rawbsrn/SuperGalacticAgeCalculator/README.md

 #### By _Rob Sameh_

-#### A Webpage page built using HTML and CSS, JavaScript, Node.js and JQuery
+#### A WebApp built using HTML and CSS, JavaScript, Node.js and JQuery

 ## Technologies Used